mhvwerts/randommw/README.md

-# randommw: Generation of pseudo-random numbers with uniform and Gaussian distributions
+# randommw: Monolithic generator of pseudo-random numbers with uniform and Gaussian distributions (in C)

 ## Introduction